sumitdotml/autograd/README.md

 # Autograd Engine from Scratch

+A project where I focus on understanding how tensors fit into the larger autograd system and how they enable automatic differentiation.

 > [!NOTE]
 > __Status:__ ___In Progress___

-A project where I focus on understanding how tensors fit into the larger autograd system and how they enable automatic differentiation.
+---

+I have currently managed to implement the basic tensor operations, the linear layer and the backward pass for basic operations like addition, subtraction, multiplication and division.
+Also improved it to accept both scalars and numpy arrays as input.
+Also added a simple loss function (MSE).

+## Progress

+- [x] Tensor operations
+- [x] Linear layer
+- [x] Backward pass
+- [x] MSE loss
+- [ ] Broadcasting in backward pass (*_currently facing an issue_)

+(will add more as I go along)

+Trying my best to not touch PyTorch and implement everything using pure numpy and basic python.

+> *Currently facing an issue with broadcasting in the backward pass for the linear layer  ever since I changed the Value class to support not only scalars but also numpy arrays.
+Will try to fix this tomorrow.*

+---

 ## Project Overview
 This project implements a minimal autograd engine capable of automatic differentiation.
 The engine will have to: